-Associate Professor Emeritus of Applied Social Sciences
+Associate Professor Emeritus, Applied Social Sciences

 PhD, MA, Boston University